 - Either mix by hand or use the paddle attachment on your mixer and mix on low, stopping as soon as the flour is incorporated.

-- Check the middle of the loaf by inserting a toothpick.
+- Check the middle of the loaf by inserting a toothpick into a couple of spots.
 Pumpkin bread typically develops a crack across the top, and it’s that crack where I like to check for doneness.
-If it comes out clean, the bread is done.
+When the toothpick comes out clean, the bread is done.
 If not, bake 5-10 minutes longer and recheck.

-- If you pull out your loaf too soon, the middle will be raw.
+- Do not pull the loaves out without doing a toothpick check.
+If you remove the loaf too early, the middle will be raw.
 If you let it cook too long, the bread will not be as moist.
 The oil in this recipe makes for a super moist pumpkin bread, but take care to bake just until baked through.

 - The kind of pan and how your oven bakes varies, so baking times listed in recipes often need to be shortened or extended.